codefuse-ai/Awesome-Code-LLM/README.md

 ## News

+🔥🔥🔥 [2024/03] [Branch-Train-MiX: Mixing Expert LLMs into a Mixture-of-Experts LLM](https://arxiv.org/abs/2403.07816) by Meta: separate continual-pretrain an LLM on different domains, and then merge these checkpoints into a single MoE.

 🔥🔥🔥 [2024/03] We are introducing yet another downstream task into our paper list: [neural decompilation](#decompilation).

-🔥🔥🔥 [2024/03] [Gemini 1.5](https://arxiv.org/abs/2403.05530) is now on arXiv, with 71.9 reported performance on HumanEval.
+🔥🔥&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] [Gemini 1.5](https://arxiv.org/abs/2403.05530) is now on arXiv, with 71.9 reported performance on HumanEval.
 Not much detail is revealed about the model or training data except that it's a Mixture-of-Experts (MoE).

 🔥🔥&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] [Yi: Open Foundation Models by 01.AI](https://arxiv.org/abs/2403.04652).